 CBT therapy is a type of short-term psychotherapy usually conducted over 6-20 sessions.
 During these sessions, a therapist focuses on helping the patient understand the connection between thoughts, emotions, and behaviors.
 CBT techniques aim to help people work with their disturbing thoughts and feelings to overcome mental health issues such as addiction, anxiety, or depression.
 The therapists intervene at different stages in the thought-emotion-behavior cycle to help recovering addicts learn the skills to choose positive thoughts and behaviors.

 Cognitive behavioral treatment is a research-based, results-oriented, hands-on treatment that takes a practical problem-solving approach to change thinking patterns and behaviors in recovering addicts.

-What is cognitive behavioral therapy?
-It is a research-based, result-oriented, hands-on treatment that takes a practical problem-solving approach to changing thinking patterns and behaviors in recovering addicts.
-Although it was originally developed as a therapy for depression, CBT has been found to be useful for a number of other mental health problems, including:
+Although it was initially developed as a therapy for depression, later CBT has been found to be useful for other mental health problems.